This is part one of a two-part series written exclusively for Unfading Beauty by Aimee Blakemore of Forme Laboratories.

 WHAT ARE THE SYMPTOMS AND WHAT ARE YOU LIKELY TO EXPECT?

-Most women begin to experience symptoms of menopause around the average age of 52, however this can occur earlier or later, and affects different women in different ways.
-It seems that there is an average of 5 years where these symptoms are more prominent and can affect our daily lives, though some women continue to suffer for a number of years longer, whilst some may not feel many symptoms at all.
+Most women begin to experience symptoms of menopause around the average age of 52, however, this can occur earlier or later, and affects different women in different ways.
+It seems that there is an average of 5 years where these symptoms are more prominent and can affect our daily lives, though some women continue to suffer for a number of years longer, whilst some may not feel any symptoms at all.

 The following symptoms are the most common that you might experience: